 He surprised himself with his answer.
-He surprised me, too.
-He realized that it was himself who he was trying to save from what he judged to be, his boring self.
+Surprised me, too.
+He realized that it was he who he was trying to save from what he judged to be, his boring self.

 My previous post talks about communicating with a cat who was nasty aggressive, the cat’s way of compensating for his own lack of human social skills.

-We aren’t the only animals who are individuals, or who lack social skills.
-All animals are unique in how they think, how they respond, how they learn, how they cope, how they love.
-The ones on plates also had minds of their own.
+We aren’t the only mammals who are individuals, or who might lack social skills.
+Animals are unique in how they think, how they respond, how they learn, how they cope, how they love.
+(The ones on plates also had minds of their own.)

 Stud played dead with his strange guardian because his guardian failed to take the time to connect with him, hear-to-heart.
 The only way to be real with anyone, is to connect with the heart, right?